Email subscriptions for reports and dashboards in the Power BI service

 - If you aren't able to use the subscription feature, contact your system administrator or IT help desk.
-Your organization may have disabled this feature or a maximum subscriber limit may have been reached.
+Your organization may disable this feature or a maximum subscriber limit may have been reached.

-- Power BI automatically pauses refresh on datasets associated with dashboards and reports that haven't been visited in more than two months.
-However, if you add a subscription to a dashboard or report, it won't pause even if it goes unvisited.
+- Power BI automatically pauses refresh on semantic models associated with dashboards and reports that aren't visited in more than two months.
+However, if you add a subscription to a dashboard or report, it doesn't pause even if it goes unvisited.